senzing-garage/docker-compose-demo/docs/docker-compose-kafka-db2/README.md

 ### Space

-This repository and demonstration require 7 GB free disk space.
+This repository and demonstration requires 7 GB of free disk space.

 ### Time